 We can't (easily) change how much we're going to spend on our house payment, electricity bill, phone bill or cable bill.
 Now, we can do smart things to make those bills smaller, but it's rare that you can slash them in half without some major work.
 However, every single time you walk into the grocery store you decide how much you're going to spend on your groceries.
-You can decide to check out the sales ads, clip a bunch of coupons, or simply skip it all and spend too much.
-It's totally up to you.
+You can decide to check out the sales ads, clip a bunch of coupons, try shopping Aldi only if you have one nearby, or simply skip it all and spend too much.

 - What is your current grocery budget (if you have one)?
 How much do you normally spend each week at the grocery store?